YudaiUrabe/yudaiurabe.github.io/_pages/cs_pl.md

   * Weaker Equivalence Relation
     * Weaker Equivalence Relation
-  Using a weaker relation \( \approx \) defined below instead of \( \equiv \), we can ensure that the equivalence classes remain finite, allowing for the construction of a DFA.
+  Using a weaker relation $\approx$ defined below instead of $\equiv$, we can ensure that the equivalence classes remain finite, allowing for the construction of a DFA.

 The rules of $\,\approx\,$ are: